taylorwilsdon/netshow/README.md

 - Supports regex patterns for advanced matching
 - Filters across process names, addresses, and connection status
 - Live updates as you type (with debouncing)

+**🎨 Emoji Toggle**
+- Press `e` to toggle emoji display on/off for a cleaner interface
+- When disabled, removes all emoji prefixes from UI elements
+- Useful for terminals with limited emoji support or accessibility preferences
+- Setting persists during the session

 **📊 Bandwidth Monitoring**
 - Real-time bandwidth display in the metrics bar